whg-training/whg-training-resources/docs/bioinformatics/401_command_line/04_standard_syntax.md

 % <command name> [options] [positional options]
 ```

 ## Next steps

 Congratulations!
 You now know what a command looks like.
-We are ready for a [quick tour of things you can do](05_tour.md).
+Next we'll see how to [make directories and move around the filesystem](05_tour.md).